 - High blood pressure – Hypertension can weaken the heart and arteries.
 This makes it even easier for the arteries to be blocked by plaque.

 - High cholesterol levels – The plaque that builds up in the arteries is created by excessive cholesterol in the body.
+High cholesterol is a key cause of heart disease because of all the pressure it puts on the arteries, eventually causing it not to get an irregular beat until it stops.

 - Smoking – Tobacco can contribute to the plaque buildup in the arteries and veins.
 Nicotine helps raise your blood pressure, and the carbon monoxide lowers the oxygen your blood carries to your heart and other organs.
 Secondhand smoke can be just as dangerous for nonsmokers as smoking.
+Therefore, smokers should be trying to quit using methods like snus, which is available here, to begin cutting down slowly until they stop.

 - Diabetes – People with diabetes tend to have a higher fat content in the blood.
 This can cause damage to the heart and blood vessels as well as create blockages.

 - Obesity – Being extremely overweight is typically linked to other risk factors for heart disease, including high cholesterol, high blood pressure, and diabetes.
+All of these things combined together create a severe high risk of heart disease, which could lead to heart attacks from the pressure caused to this vital enternal organ.

 - Excessive alcohol consumption – Alcohol elevates your blood pressure and increases your triglycerides, which is a blood lipid similar to cholesterol.